A CURATED PORTAL FOR HELPING PEOPLE TO LOVE ONE ANOTHER, NO EXCEPTIONS.

 What Are We Up To...

-The LoveMore Institute Website—About two years behind, but the work is now moving toward filling the spaces here with curated, helpful, loving, helpful and cutting edge information and science and more to help us all learn to love each other.
+The LoveMore Institute Website—Content creation and curated, helpful, loving, and cutting edge information to help us all learn to love each other.
 You are welcome here, and so is the person next to you and the person who comes after and before you.
 Unless you are one who doesn't think that all are welcome.
 Then, we need to talk—but you are still welcome.
 This work also helps to promote and connect people and organizations involved in social impact work, and other creative and inspiring efforts, both locally and across the world, that helps us to become more connected to each other, in love with each other, and more fully human.
 It's all about the head/heart connection.

 Produced 3 podcasts—not yet released.

-[Jan.
-2020] Compiling of a daily contemplative parenting guide 365: A Year long Journey into Parenting and Love based on articles previously written.
+[May 1, 2021 in process] Compiling of a daily contemplative parenting guide 365: A Year long Journey into Parenting and Love based on articles previously written and a book of essays with longer articles as "the best of" 14 years of writing.

 [In the planning stages] Publishing a series of "Why To" fables that provide step by step instruction in short, allegorical fiction books.